calebnance/jekyll_blog-calebnance/_posts/expo/2018-04-20-getting-expo-to-work-on-older-iphones-with-no-qr-support.markdown

 #### My Solution

-After I downloaded a 3rd party QR code scanner, to see if it would read the Expo path and open the app (hot link).. that was very much so wishful thinking.
+After I downloaded a 3rd party QR code scanner, to see if it would read the Expo path and open the app (hot link)... that was very much so wishful thinking.
 Then I remembered in the iOS Notes app, it adds "hot links / hyperlinks" when you type a path, so I was like maybe that will work... it did!
 I felt like a genius and archaic at the same time.
-It has to be easier than this.. it honestly is for newer phones, but for old phones and old iOSs, this works great!
+It has to be easier than this... it honestly is for newer phones, but for old phones and old iOSs, this works great!

 *Example of Expo Client App and creating a hot link in the iOS Notes app*
 <div class="img-wrapper">